AdvancedComputationalDesign-SDU/ACD25-Portfolio-matbm01-dotcom/A1/README.md

 ---

 ## Pseudo-Code

-1. Initialize parameters
-   - Define the image resolution using height = 200 and width = 200.

-2. Create blank canvas
-   - Initialize a black RGB image using np.zeros((height, width, 3)).
+1. Define image domain
+   Set the resolution of the image to establish the spatial domain in which all patterns will be generated.

+2. Initialize image field
+   Create an empty RGB image that will be progressively built up through layered mathematical transformations.

+3. Establish spatial reference system
-3. Generate coordinate system
+   Generate a 2D coordinate grid representing pixel positions.
-   - Create X and Y grids using np.arange() and np.meshgrid().
-   - These grids define pixel positions and act as input domains for pattern generation.
+   This grid serves as the input space for all procedural patterns.

-4. Generate base sine-wave fields
+4. Generate periodic base structures
-   - Apply sine functions to the coordinate grids.
-   - Use different frequencies and orientations for each color channel.
+   Create multiple sine-based fields oriented along different axes.
+   Each field represents a smooth, repeating structure assigned to a specific color channel.

+5. Introduce global spatial hierarchy
-5. Create radial gradient field
+   Compute a radial field centered in the image.
-   - Compute the distance from each pixel to the image center.
-   - Normalize and invert distances to create a center-focused gradient.
+   Use this field to emphasize the center and gradually reduce intensity toward the edges.

+6. Introduce controlled randomness
-6. Generate smooth noise field
+   Generate a continuous noise field by smoothing random values.
-   - Create a random field using np.random.rand().
-   - Smooth the noise by averaging neighboring values using np.roll().
+   This ensures variability while preserving spatial coherence.

 7. Combine pattern layers
-   - Modulate sine-wave fields with the radial gradient and noise.
+   Modulate the periodic base structures using the gradient and noise fields to produce a layered, non-uniform image.
-   - Blend the resulting fields into the RGB channels.
+   Blend the resulting fields into the RGB channels.

-8. Draw central square frame
-   - Compute the square’s position and size relative to the image dimensions.
-   - Use NumPy slicing to draw a white square border.
+8. Add geometric contrast
+   Overlay a rigid square frame at the center of the image.
+   This introduces a clear contrast between organic and geometric structures.

-9. Add random green squares
+9. Add localized variation
-   - Place several small green squares at random positions.
-   - Use random intensities to introduce local contrast.
+   Insert several small, randomly positioned color accents to create scale contrast and visual tension.

-10. Save and display result
+10. Output result
-    - Save the final image to the images/ folder.
-    - Display the image using Matplotlib.
+    Convert the computed image into a valid color format, save it to disk, and display it for inspection.

 ---